vaibhav2404/NFHS-5/README.md

 Indian Health Data Analysis Project

 # Project Description
-The Indian Health Data Analysis Project is a python based project that explores various health-related data collected by Govt of India, covering topics such as sex ratios, alcohol consumption, blood pressure analysis, and geographic visualization through choropleth maps using Geopandas and scatter plots.
-The project provides valuable insights into the health landscape of different states/regions in India.
+The Indian Health Data Analysis Project is a python based project that explores various health-related data collected by Govt of India as Part of National Family Health Survey- 5 (2019-21), covering topics such as sex ratios, alcohol consumptin, blood pressure analysis, and geographic visualization through choropleth maps using Geopandas and scatter plots.
+The project provides valuable insights into the health landscape of various states/district in India.
 It includes interactive dashboard for users to select attributes which they want to plot as part of chloropleth and scatter plots

 # Table of Contents
 Data Analysis Class